en3sis/hans/README.md

 The list of commands & plugins can be found [here 🔗](https://github.com/en3sis/hans/wiki/Commands-&-Plugins)

-### Developing Hans
+## Developing Hans

 > 🪬 **NOTE**: Please consider opening an issue and PR for bugs, suggestions or new features.

 ---

-## 🔅 Prepare environment
+### 🔅 Prepare environment

-Before running any command, run `npm install` & `cp .env.template .env`, fill all the env variables needed.
+Before running any command, run `npm install && cp .env.template .env`, fill all the env variables needed.
 To create your application, visit [Discord's Developer Portal](https://discord.com/developers/docs/intro)

 > 🪬 **IMPORTANT**: A Supabase instance is needed for the bot to work.
 A free cluster should be more than enough (even for small bots & communities) for development.

-There's a `supabase/schema.sql` file with the necessary tables and columns needed for the bot to work.
-You can use it to create the tables in your Supabase instance.
+### Supabase Local Development.

+Supabase is used for storing the bot's configs, guilds, and users.

+You can work with supabase local, just follow the instructions [here 🔗](https://supabase.io/docs/guides/local-development).
+Once you run `supabase start` the local supabase will be populate with the latest schema (have a look at the `supabase/seed.template.sql` file for more configuration)

 More information related to working with Supabase local development can be found [📹 here 🔗](https://www.youtube.com/watch?v=N0Wb85m3YMI)

 ## 👩🏼‍💻 Development

+Once the `Prepare environment` section is done, you can start developing your bot.

 ### `npm run dev`